Free 6-Day In Person Workshop in Atlanta

-Program Dates: June 4-10, 2023
+Program Dates: June 2-8, 2024

 Program Location: Kennesaw State University

-The Miner Anderson Family Foundation and Global Education at Kennesaw State University are pleased to announce the 2023 Education for Sustainability and Human Rights Program.
-Inspired by the United Nations Universal Declaration of Human Rights and the 2030 Framework of Education for Sustainable Development, the seminars will foster dialogue among educators regarding linkages between global and local topics.
-Ultimately, the seminars aim to build a platform towards collaboration, curriculum development, and instruction for authentic student learning; so that young citizens may acquire the knowledge and skills needed to promote sustainable lifestyles, cultural diversity, gender equality, and a culture of peace and non-violence through principles of human rights.
+The Miner Anderson Family Foundation and the Kennesaw State University Office of Global Education are pleased to announce the 2024 Education for Sustainability and Human Rights Fellowship.
+Inspired by the United Nations Universal Declaration of Human Rights and the 2030 Framework of Education for Sustainable Development, the program will consist of a week-long residential institute and monthly follow-up meetings that will foster dialogue among educators regarding linkages between global and local topics.
+The program aims to create a network of K-12 teachers for collaboration, curriculum development, and instruction for authentic student learning.

 • Learn about the UN's Sustainable Development Goals